CDelgado-dev/PythonYGOScanner/README.md

 # PythonYGOScanner
-Scans Yu-Gi-Oh cards and gets price info using python
+Scans Yu-Gi-Oh cards and gets price info using Python

 Requires Python module "requests" to be installed